PanDAWMS/panda-server/README.txt

 Release Note

 * current
-  * enabled release check for CERN prod
+  * enabled release check for CERN
   * removed EVNT from PD2P
   * removed the higher priority to phys-higgs
   * added _LONG as a suffix of hospital queue